tri-ad/team-metrics-visualizer/README.md

 1. Build custom components: ``pipenv run npm run build``.
 1. Switch back to app folder ``tmv``.
 1. Initialize database: ``pipenv run flask db upgrade head``.

+#### 📖 Documentation

+You can build the documentation by running `make html` in folder `docs`.
+The HTML-files will be in `docs/_build/html/`.
+We will upload the docs to a hosting service soon.

 ### 🚀 Launch for local development